Psychotherapy Training (ACAPP)

 Treatment

-It is strongly recommended that each program participant be involved in their own personal psychodynamic psychotherapy or psychoanalysis concurrent with the program, in order to increase the sensitivity of the participant to the workings of unconscious forces and to enable them to engage most effectively in work with patients.
-Personal treatment increases immersion in the educational experience and provides a place to work on the many feelings inevitably stirred up when learning psychodynamic psychotherapy.
+It is strongly recommended that each program participant be involved in their own personal psychoanalytic psychotherapy or psychoanalysis concurrent with the program, in order to increase the sensitivity of the participant to the workings of unconscious forces and to enable them to engage most effectively in work with patients.
+Personal treatment increases immersion in the educational experience and provides a place to work on the many feelings inevitably stirred up when learning psychoanalytic psychotherapy.

 Michigan Psychoanalytic Society (MPS)